5th – 8th Grade

 Our goals for students at WNS is for them to have a broad range of experiences at school and in the world.
 Whether it’s stepping on the stage for the first time, trying a new sport, or traveling to another country, we want students to stretch, experiment, take healthy risks, and discover who they are.

-Assistant Head of School, Grades 5-8
+Director of Middle School, Grades 5-8

 The WNS academic program is continually evolving to prepare students for the world of tomorrow.
 Based on current brain-research, grounded in project-based experiential learning, and blending in traditional elements, our curriculum allows students the space, flexibility, and support to design and shape their own understanding of our global community.